vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 Stick with this tutorial and you’ll be part of an elite group of first-movers — developers just like you who've tried Tanzu Application Platform for themselves and experienced its modern software supply-chain, effortless Kubernetes application deployment, and serverless computing capabilities.
 Let’s get started!

 {{% info %}}
 The process below has been tested using [VMware Tanzu Application Platform v1.1](https://network.tanzu.vmware.com/products/tanzu-application-platform/) (the most current available at the time of writing) using the <strong>`iterate`</strong> profile.
-We tested using Windows 11, MacOS Monterey, and Fedora 35.
+We tested using Windows 11, MacOS Monterey, Ubuntu 20.04 LTS, and Fedora 35.
 {{% /info %}}

 ## Before You Start